Indian Overseas Bank

+Indian Overseas Bank (IOB) is an Indian public sector bank based in Chennai.
+It was founded in February 1937 by M. Ct.
+M. Chidambaram Chettiar, and was one of the 14 major banks taken over by the government of India during the nationalisation in 1969.

+IOB has about 3,269 domestic branches, 2 DBUs (Digital Banking Unit) about 4 foreign branches and representative offices.

 History

 Pre-World War II

 In 1937, M. Ct.
-M. Chidambaram Chettyar established the Indian Overseas Bank to encourage overseas banking and foreign exchange operations.
+M. Chidambaram Chettiar established the Indian Overseas Bank to encourage overseas banking and foreign exchange operations.
 IOB started up simultaneously at three branches, one each in Karaikudi, Madras, and Rangoon (Yangon).
 It quickly opened a branch in Penang, Kuala Lumpur (1937 or 1938), and another in Singapore (1937 or 1941).
 The bank served the Nattukottai Chettiars, who were a mercantile class that at the time had spread from Chettinad in Tamil Nadu state to Ceylon (Sri Lanka), Burma (Myanmar), Malaya, Singapore, Java, Sumatra, and Saigon.
 As a result, from the beginning IOB specialised in foreign exchange and overseas banking (see below).
 Due to the war, IOB lost its branches in Rangoon and Penang, and Singapore, though the branch in Singapore resumed operations in 1942 under Japanese supervision.